osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Flame Thrower:
             - Added random spread pattern
             - Decreased cost to $8,000 for 1
+        - Frag Grenade:
+            - Increased velocity of the shrapnel
+            - Added collision timer to the shrapnel
+            - Decreased shieldhurtfactor of shrapnel pellets from 100% to 10%
+            - Increased number of shrapnel pellets from 8 to 9
+            - Reduced damage per shrapnel pellet from 0.6 to 0.4
+            - Added short flame trail to shrapnel and reduced smoke trail length
         - Shields:
             - Decreased radius of Heavy Shield slightly (between regular and ultra size)
             - Increased Mag Deflect's <deflectpower> from 50% to 75%